Resident234/php.net/pages/www.php.net_function.ob-implicit-flush.php.md

 ```

-That script will not output anything until the end, if &apos;output_buffering&apos; is set to &apos;on&apos; in php.ini.
+That script will not output anything until the end, if 'output_buffering' is set to 'on' in php.ini.
 Unfortunately, there is no way to do an implicit ob_flush() after each output, that I am aware of.

 If you want the output to come out as it is generated, one solution is to *also* add ob_end_clean() or ob_end_flush() to the beginning of the script: